Preparing for college in high school

-About 3.6 million high school students are expected to graduate in 2017-18, according to the National Center for Education Statistics.
-If your child is considering postsecondary education, knowing what to do in high school to prepare for college can get the both of you ready.
-Use this chronological checklist to stay ahead of key steps, including school visits and financial aid deadlines, and help smooth the road to higher learning.
+About 3.4 million high school students were estimated to graduate in 2022.
+If your child is considering post-secondary education, knowing how to prepare for college in high school can get both of you ready.
+Use this chronological college checklist to stay ahead of key steps, including school visits and financial aid deadlines, and help smooth the road to higher learning.

 - Lay the groundwork